 How can Downtime be Avoided with Server Monitoring?

 Like having security guards watch over the premise of a residence, running server maintenance procedures also helps in avoiding unplanned server downtime.
-As a matter of fact, a few basic methods actually go a long way.
-But how exactly do you run this kind of process and how do you best implement a maintenance strategy all in the name of keeping your servers up and running?
+A few basic methods go a long way.
+But how exactly do you run this kind of process and how do you best execute a maintenance strategy all in the name of keeping your servers up and running?

 The best and most convenient way is to make use of automated server monitoring.
 This becomes even more helpful when your servers are located in various places.

-When your business makes use of a server monitoring tool, you can monitor and track your whole server collective—from the memory to auditing storage driver, and even the CPU.
+When your business makes use of a server monitoring device, you can monitor and track your whole server collective—from the memory to the auditing storage driver, and even the CPU.
 You can also very much reply much respond much quicker to any issue that could arise at any given moment.

 With the right server monitoring gear, you can get alerts regarding crucial server states, monitor server performances including their disk status, network bandwidth, and memory usage, audit software and hardware inventory, compare and monitor inventory differences with snapshots, and track performance services and counters for specific server functions.